 We at Plumtree Baby try to be very intentional about the language we include in our booklets, articles and other materials, to help parents realize that they are the consumers and the decision-makers when it comes to the care they receive and the choices they make in their pregnancies, births and while caring for their babies.
 Sure, there are times when parents can not or choose not to be involved in decision-making, but most benefit from this mindset.

-We know the words used matter and can change the way a mother thinks and feels about her birth.
+We know the words used matter and can change the way parents think and feel about birth.
 Being "allowed" has a different interpretation than "choosing to do."
 "Being delivered" and "giving birth" can have different connotations.
-There is more feeling in calling her unborn child a "baby" than a "fetus."
+There is more feeling in calling an unborn child a "baby" than a "fetus."

 Plumtree Baby, LLC